-Since 1958 the Community has run a continuous and substantial trade deficit with the United States, averaging 1,569 million u.a. annually (see Annex, table 1).
-In 1972 the trade deficit was 264 million u.a. for the Six and 187 million u.a. for the Nine4.
+Since 1958 the Community has run a continuous and substantial trade deficit with the United States, averaging UA 1.569 billion annually, (see Annex, Table 1).
+In 1972 the trade deficit was UA 264 million for the Six and UA 187 million for the Nine.
 Community-American trade in 1972 was affected by several temporary phenomena that raised American imports from Europe while lowering American exports to Europe.
 The first was the aftermath of the December 1971 Smithsonian agreement.
 The immediate effect of a devaluation is to increase the value of imports of the devaluing country since the cost of goods already ordered or shipped is raised by the value of the devaluation.
 Another factor was that European and American economies were out of cycle with each other.
-The American economy was booming in 1972 with a real growth of 6.5%, thus pulling in large imports from Europe and elsewhere and keeping potential exports at home.
-The European economies, on the other hand, were suffering low growth, 3.7% on average in the Community, which tended to restrain imports.
+The American economy was booming in 1972 with a real growth of 6.5 per cent, thus pulling in large imports from Europe and elsewhere and keeping potential exports at home.
+The European economies, on the other hand, were suffering low growth, 3.7 per cent on average in the Community, which tended to restrain imports.